riandyrn/owldetect/README.md

 4. Submit the link of your fork, deployment URL, CV, & cover letter to [this page](https://stackoverflow.com/jobs/558729?so_medium=Talent&so_source=Talent).
 5. In your cover letter, share with us what changes you have made and what further changes you would prioritize if you had more time.

+## Deadline

+There is no exact deadline date for this project.
+The only deadline is when the vacancy has been closed.
+We plan to open it until `2022-03-15`.

+So feel free to take your time to make the best submission.

 ## Questions

 Got any questions?
 Feel free to open [issues](https://github.com/riandyrn/owldetect/issues).